Military career of José de San Martín in Spain: First battles

 José de San Martín joined Murcia's Infantry Regiment of Line on July 15, 1789.
 The minimum age to join the army was 16 years old, unless the person was the son of an official.
 In that case, the minimum age was 12 years old.
 In his incorporation, he declares being the son of an official, of a Christian family and twelve years old.

-He was destined to Melilla, an African Spanish city, the following year.
+He travelled to Melilla in the following year.
 In June 1791, he was among the Spanish forces under siege by Moors in Orán.
 The siege lasted for 33 days, and he was promoted to grenadier.
 In June 1793, he was promoted to second sublieutenant, in July 1794 to first sublieutenant, and in May 1795 to second lieutenant.
 His father Juan died in 1796, and by that time he had his baptism of fire in a naval battle, against the British navy.
 He joined the staff of the Santa Dorotea in 1798, disembarking at Toulon.
 He learned a bit of the French language, and became aware of the French Revolution.
-Oral tradition says that Napoleón Bonaparte passed review of the Spanish troops, and when he passed near San Martín, he saw his jacket and read "Murcia!" aloud.
-The ship was captured by the British ship HMS Lion, and he was prisoner of the British for some time.
+Oral tradition says that Napoleon passed review of the Spanish troops, and when he passed near San Martín, he saw his jacket and read "Murcia!" aloud.
+In the action of 15 July 1798, Santa Dorotea was captured by the HMS Lion, and San Martín became a British prisoner of war for a period of time before being exchanged.

 The following reports of San Martín are found months later, then fighting against Portugal.
 He was attacked by thieves on his way from Valladolid to Salamanca, receiving great injures in his chest and throat.
 He received medical aid in a nearby village.